-In the first section, we noted the recent trend toward more stringent time constraints on AoAs.
+In the section titled Background, we noted the recent trend toward more stringent time constraints on AoAs.
 Such constraints, per se, are not necessarily a problem.
-In fact, they can contribute to better scoping by avoiding the situation in which a protracted analysis or decision-making process fails to keep pace with fact-of-life changes (see the Lack of Agility section).
+In fact, they can contribute to better scoping by avoiding the situation in which a protracted analysis and/or decision-making process fails to keep pace with fact-of-life changes (see section titled Lack of Agility below).
 However, AoA stakeholders may deal with such constraints by compressing the timeline in inappropriate ways.
 This may occur before, during, or after the AoA itself.